 The 14-16 offer

-Any young person currently in Year 9 may apply to move to Cambridge Regional College (CRC) and the University Technical College Cambridge (UTC) at 14 for their Key Stage 4 education (Years 10 and 11).
+Any young person currently in Year 9 may apply to move to the University Technical College Cambridge (UTC) at 14 for their Key Stage 4 education (Years 10 and 11).

 Students can join UTC Cambridge at the start of year 10.
 The UTC offers a broad and balanced academic and technical curriculum with an emphasis on core academic subjects (8 GCSEs) alongside Challenge Projects to ensure students are able to move into any field related to Science, Engineering, Maths and Computer Science at the end of year 11.